BI1EQZ-BLUEGG/BEPlayer/README.md

 # BEPlayer
-a player based on AVPlayer
+A player based on AVPlayer